hessu/aprsc/doc/INSTALLING.md

 * Debian stable (6.0, "squeeze"): i386 and x86_64
 * Ubuntu LTS (10.04, 12.04): i386 and x86_64

+One or two other modern Linux distributions might become supported in the near future, too.

 If you're familiar with compiling software from the source code, and your preferred operating system is not listed above, take a look at BUILDING.md for documentation on building from source.